 Now it's time to deploy our code to the Node MCU.

 $ npm run push

 new command, it also came with a bunch of helpful scripts that are nicely packaged in

 npm run push.
 You can take a look at exactly what that script does in the

 package.json.
 If everything worked properly, you would see a REPL start with the light level being logged.

 Now, if you turn off the lights, or cover the photocell with your finger, the LED should turn on.

-To create and learn more, Losant has compiled a list of great you can use for inspiration for more projects.
+To create and learn more, Losant has compiled a list of great tutorials and projects you can use for inspiration for more projects.